HIST3001 History in 4D

 - Contact hours

-- lectures/workshops: 2 hours per week; field trips: up to 3 x 2 hours
+- Up to 2 hours per week.
+This unit also includes field trips: up to 3 x 2 hours

 Tosh, J. and Lang, S. The Pursuit of History: Aims, Methods and New Directions in the Study of Modern History: 6th ed.: Routledge, 2015